fastworkco/frontend-engineering-challenge/README.md

 ### APIs

-Note that in the layout above we have a form, a table with information of percentage of participation of each person and a graph of pizza that represents this distribution, that is, we need API that sends and receives these from server.
+Note that in the layout above we have a form, a table with information of percentage of participation of each person and a donut chart that represents this distribution, that is, we need API that sends and receives these from server.

 #### POST /employees